 Although Sea of Thieves is a live-service title, riding solo in it is a perfectly enjoyable experience with little to no barred functionality.
 Do give it a shot on the console and uncover the adventure yourself.

-- Ritual Skills in Sea of Thieves.
+- Co-op is possible in Sea of Thieves.

 Rip-roaring multiplayer adrenaline is fun and all, but nothing compares to single-player masterpieces giving you the best rush you’ve had in a while.
 Thankfully, the Xbox Series X is a console that’s no stranger to such types of titles, encompassing the likes of Forza Horizon 5, Red Dead Redemption II, and Halo Infinite.